reTHINK-project/dev-service-framework/docs/specs/service-framework/sf_syncher_manager.md

 **TODO** Maybe some kind of state machine diagram is needed to define better all the status, and the actions that activate the status transitions.

+### Methods, Events and Handlers
+Every object have methods, and event handlers to map to a pulling and push scheme.
+Methods fire actions and Handlers react to actions and respond accordingly.
+All events listed on the class diagram are intercepted in an event handler.
+From a functional perspective, methods like (accept, reject, wait, ...) are responses to an action.
+Since actions are represented by events, it makes sense that responses are directly related to them.
+Some rules:
+* All events are inherited from the Event interface
+* All handlers have method signature of "on\<classifier\>(..., callback)"

 ### Syncher
 This is the main class where the API is available to hyperties.
 It is a singleton i.e. only one instance is available per Hyperty instance.
 It's the owner of all kind of [Data Objects](../../datamodel/data-objects/data-synch) that can be synchronised by the Syncher including Reported Objects (DataObjectReporter) and Observed Objects (DataObjectObserver).